aws/aws-cdk/packages/aws-cdk-lib/aws-iam/README.md

 }));
 ```

-### Fixing the synthesized service principle for service that does not follow the IAM Pattern
+### Fixing the synthesized service principle for services that do not follow the IAM Pattern

-The pattern for the service principles should be `<service>.amazonaws.com`, but some services still does not follow this pattern.
-In this case, you can define the ServicePrincipal as following where the provided service principle name will be used as is without any changing.
+In some cases, certain AWS services may not use the standard `<service>.amazonaws.com` pattern for their service principals.
+For these services, you can define the ServicePrincipal as following where the provided service principle name will be used as is without any changing.

 ```ts
     const sp = iam.ServicePrincipal.of('elasticmapreduce.amazonaws.com.cn');